MateoRuedaMolano/NLG-project/README.md

 # Running the code:

 Please go to Code folder and run dataset.py to create the dataset with the chosen parameters.
-Run the jupyter notebook for training and to get the BEA predictions.
+Run the jupyter notebook for training, you will also get the BEA predictions.